-If you want to see Monroe Community College for yourself, plan a visit.
+If you would like to see Monroe Community College for yourself, be sure to plan a visit!
 The best way to reach campus is to take New York State Thruway to Rochester, or book a flight to the nearest airport, Greater Rochester International.

 You can also take a virtual campus tour to get a sense of what Monroe Community College and Rochester are like without leaving home.